 You can think of the customer journey as a roadmap.
 It shows where your customer is right now and where they want to be.
 Your marketing efforts should help them get from point A to point B.

-Every experience a customer has with your brand is part of their journey.
+Every customer experience with your brand is part of their journey.
 The map documents each of the touchpoints a potential lead encounters as they become more familiar with your company.
-It also describes the question they will have and the obstacles that must be overcome.
+It also describes the questions they will have and the obstacles that must be overcome.

 It’s important to understand that the customer journey isn’t always linear.
 One prospect may begin closer to the end than another, and some may skip steps altogether.